spencerhcheng/holberton-system_engineering-devops/other/agreement_summaries.md

     - Use of cellphones and tablets are not allowed.
     - Sleeping is disrespectful, and not permitted.
   - Breaking any of these rules will earn you a strike.

+- **Assessments**

+  - Assessments are administered every Monday and Friday.
+  - You are required to do take every assessment (even if you are absent)
+  - You must email your instructor a perfect Friday assessment before the next class on Monday
+    - Solution videos will be posted online for you to follow
+    - You are only exempt from this if you recieved a perfect score on Friday's assessment
+  - Breaking any of these rules will earn you a strike.

 - **Post-Course**
   - Failing to respond to an email from App Academy in 48 hours will earn you a strike.